section-engineering-education/engineering-education/articles/deciding-between-mariadb-and-mysql/index.md

 | Priority code | MySQL uses propriety code in the Enterprise Edition. | MariaDB does not allow access to propriety content. |

 ### Conclusion
-MariaDB offers better performance with more updates and an open-source feature.
-On the other hand, MySQL has better security features and a strong following globally.
-Therefore, this comparison allows you to choose the database server that suits your needs.
+MariaDB can offer better performance with more updates and an open-source feature.
+MySQL has better security features and a strong following globally.
+I hope this comparison will allow you to choose the database server that best suits your needs.

+Happy coding!

 ---
 Peer Review Contributions by [Wanja Mike](/engineering-education/authors/michael-barasa/)